tomcoolnl2/blog-k8s/README.md

 # blog-k8s

+Project Management uses Github Issues in the same Repo.

 This project is a monorepo, organized using NPM Workspaces.
 The frontend is a simple React App, build with CRA, and runs on port 3000.
 This project serves as a playground, the frontend is far from effective.
 If a user e.g. want to add a BlogPost or Comment, a user has to refresh the page.